Skip to main content

 The default SDD workflow consists of the following steps:

-- Research: Systematically investigates your codebase to understand implementation requirements
+1. Research: systematically investigates your codebase to understand implementation requirements

-- Planning: Creates detailed implementation plans based on research findings
+2. Planning: creates a detailed implementation plan based on research findings

-- Coding: Implements the planned changes with progress tracking
+3. Coding: implements the planned changes with progress tracking

-- Full Workflow: Runs the entire SDD workflow from research to review autonomously.
+6. Full Workflow: runs the entire SDD workflow from research to review autonomously

 brew install devplaninc/devplan/devplan